ch1: AN AWK TUTORIAL

 5.1.
 Counting

-Awk variables used as numbers begin life with the value 0
+Awk variables used as numbers begin life with the value 0, so we didn't need to initialize emp.

 5.2.
 Computing Sums and Averages